Ket-Labs/Ket-Labs.github.io/index.md

 ---
 layout: page
-title: "&lang; Traditional Science | Data Science	&rang;"
+title: "Data Science Education for Scientists"
 permalink: /
 ---

-__Ket Labs is an initiative created to promote the use of modern data science tools in traditional research.__
+__Ket Labs is devoted to promote the use of modern data science tools in traditional research.__

-## We work with researchers from various fields to help them:
+### We work with researchers from various fields to help them:

 * Optimize data workflow in research projects using modern tools.
 R language allows to streamline otherwise tedious tasks.